-While this course focuses on the introduction to the rigid body dynamics using SolidWorks Motion Simulation, the full product line covers a wide range of analysis areas to consider.
+While this course focuses on the introduction to the static linear simulation of elastic bodies using SolidWorks Simulation, the full product line covers a wide range of analysis areas to consider.
 The paragraphs below lists the full offering of the SolidWorks Simulation packages and modules.

 Static studies provide tools for the linear stress analysis of parts and assemblies loaded by static loads.
 Typical questions that will be answered using this study type are: Will my part break under normal operating loads?

 Is the model over-designed?

 Can my design be modified to increase the safety factor?